 In the ordinary course of business, we may make certain commitments, including representations, warranties, and indemnities relating to current and past operations, including those related to divested businesses, and issue guarantees of third-party obligations.
-Additionally, we may be required to indemnify DuPont with regard to liabilities allocated to, or assumed by us, under each of the separation agreement, the employee matters agreement, the tax matters agreement, and the intellectual property cross-license agreement that were executed prior to the Separation.
-These indemnification obligations to date have included defense costs associated with certain litigation matters as well as certain damages awards, settlements, and penalties.
-On August 24, 2017, we and DuPont entered into an amendment to the separation agreement concerning future PFOA litigation and costs not covered by the MDL Settlement as detailed in "Note 22 - Commitments and Contingent Liabilities" to the Consolidated Financial Statements.
-Future PFOA-related costs and settlements could be significant and could exceed the amounts we have accrued with respect thereto, adversely affecting our results of operations.
-In addition, in the event that DuPont seeks indemnification for adverse trial rulings or outcomes, these indemnification claims could materially adversely affect our financial condition.
-Disputes with DuPont and others which may arise with respect to indemnification matters including disputes based on matters of law or contract interpretation, could materially adversely affect us.
+Additionally, we may be required to indemnify EID with regard to liabilities allocated to, or assumed by, us under each of the separation agreement, the employee matters agreement, the tax matters agreement, and the intellectual property cross-license agreement that were executed prior to the Separation.
+These indemnification obligations to date have included defense costs associated with certain litigation matters, as well as certain damages awards, settlements, and penalties.
+In January 2021, we and the DuPont Indemnitees entered into a binding Memorandum of Understanding (the "MOU") addressing certain PFAS matters and costs as detailed in "Note 22 - Commitments and Contingent Liabilities" to the Consolidated Financial Statements.
+Disputes with the DuPont Indemnitees and others which may arise with respect to the MOU and PFAS matters, including disputes based on matters of law or contract interpretation, could materially adversely affect our financial condition.